-- Classroom space to address the significant increase in the number of tech courses that will be required to meet the needs of all students - The Technological Education staffing shortage that is being experienced across the province - Ministry funded Professional Learning for Guidance Counselors focused on improving access to accurate, up-to-date information about the careers in the Skilled Trades and opportunities available through the apprenticeship pathways.
-2022-2023 was year one of this project.
-Secondary School guidance counsellors attended a tour of the trades which included a visit to a Training Delivery Agent and a College program that supports apprenticeship pathways.
-The TDSB has also developed a series of information modules that can be accessed by individual counselors for their own knowledge and/or be shared with other staff, students, parents to share information and promote the apprenticeship pathways. - Central Experiential Learning and Student Success Departments support schools to provide access to workshops and learning sessions to students in Grades five to eight through our college partnerships.
-These opportunities range in variety and could include experiences that are: - Virtual or In Person in the school or on college campus - o Trades or Skill based - Focused on Pathway Planning - Expansion of Participation in Skills Competitions - The skills competitions provide SHSM students with the opportunity to receive a certification and reach ahead for the SHSM components.
+- Classroom space to address the significant increase in the number of tech courses that will be required to meet the needs of all students. - The Technological Education staffing shortage that is being experienced across the province. - Ministry Funded Experiential Professional Learning for Guidance-Teachers Counsellors in the Skilled Trades focused on improving access to up-to-date information about the skilled trades and apprenticeship opportunities available to students in TDSB.
+2023 2024 was year two of this project.
+Secondary school guidance counsellors attended several immersive experiences at local apprenticeship training facilities including Centennial College, Local 27- The Carpenter's Union, and George Brown College.
+Elementary school guidance counsellors were provided with the opportunity to attend a workshop at George Brown College delivered in partnership with Honour the Work.

+- Central Experiential Learning and Student Success Departments support schools to provide access to workshops and learning sessions to students in Grades five to eight through our college partnerships.
+These opportunities range in variety and could include experiences that are: - o Virtual or In Person in the school or on college campus - o Trades or Skill based - o Focused on Pathway Planning - Expansion of Participation in Skills Competitions - The skills competitions provide SHSM students with the opportunity to receive a certification and reach ahead for the SHSM components.
 Students in technological education courses are provided with authentic learning opportunities where they apply their learning from the classroom.
-The skills competitions help prepare students for future career opportunities. - In 2022-2023, TDSB returned to in-person participation in Skills Ontario competitions.
-TDSB students performed exceptionally well and earned a total of 22 Skills Ontario medals.
-The seven gold medalists joined Team Ontario at the Skills Canada National Competition in Winnipeg the week of May 22.
-The TDSB was also awarded the School Board Award of Distinction which is presented to the School

-Board that shows dedication to the promotion of skilled trades and technology careers.
+The skills competitions help prepare students for future career opportunities. - O In 2023-2024, TDSB students performed exceptionally well with 75 students advancing to the provincial championships and 4 of those students advancing to the Skills Canada National Competition.
+The TDSB was also awarded the School Board Award of Distinction for the second year in a row which is presented to the School Board that shows dedication to the promotion of skilled trades and technology careers.
 Staff will continue to capitalize on the opportunities, student interest and SHSM programming and careers in the skilled trades to continue to increase and support participation in the skills competitions for secondary students and challenges for elementary students.

-- A plan has been implemented to continue to increase awareness and promotion of the F.A.S.T. program across the district for 2023-2024. - Professional Learning opportunities for educators (K-12) to support early awareness of careers in the Skilled Trades, STEM, and the Apprenticeship Pathway through connections to curriculum will be made available throughout the school year.
+- Continued increase in awareness and promotion of the F.A.S.T. program across the district for 2024-2025. - Professional Learning opportunities for educators (K-12) to support early awareness of careers in the Skilled Trades, STEM, and the Apprenticeship Pathway through connections to curriculum will be made available throughout the school year. - Implementation of the revised OYAP-FAST program pathway to apprenticeships as more details are released by the Ministry of Education.